 Research – Mr Mark Every is the lead researcher at the RAF Marham Aviation Heritage Centre.
-Research can take many forms, what we find mainly at the centre is that families or distant relatives want to understand what happened to their loved ones when they served in the RAF.
+Research can take many forms, what we find at the centre is that families or distant relatives want to understand what happened to their loved ones when they served in the RAF.
 This could be as part of their own research into a family tree or simply that the family would like to know from the little evidence they have, what happened.

 Donating – Donating to a charity can take many forms.
-At the RAF Marham Aviation Heritage Centre there is no charge for entry, there is also no charge for the group visits which we deliver, so we leave it to the discretion of the visitor to kindly deposit some funds in the collection box at the entrance.
+The RAF Marham Aviation Heritage Centre has a no charge for entry policy.
+There is also no charge for Group visits which we deliver.
+We prefer to leave it to the discretion of the group or visitor to kindly place a donation in the collection box at the entrance.

 Donating Historical Artefacts and Memorabilia – The Aviation Heritage Centre has an ever growing Archive of historical data, artefacts and memorabilia.
 The Archive helps us deliver the first class displays which we create directly from kindly donated items.
 It also helps us to carryout the extensive research undertaken on behalf of families and units around the world.
 Should you wish to donate an item or collection to the Centre, please in the first instance contact the Curator who will guide you through the process of donating.
 Be assured that all items donated will become part of our Archive, carefully digitised and either stored for future access or displayed within the Centre.